President and Chief Creative Officer, Disney Channels Worldwide Photos

 Marsh has both strategic business oversight and creative responsibility for Disney’s successful and burgeoning global kids TV business, comprised of 107 kid-driven, family-inclusive entertainment channels and feeds which are available in 163 countries and 34 languages.
 The portfolio spans Disney Channel, Disney Junior, Disney XD, Disney Cinemagic and Hungama brands, plus the Radio Disney broadcast and satellite radio network and station group.
 Its multiplatform strategy includes subscription video-on-demand and live, linear feeds available via authenticated TV+ products – WATCH Disney Channel, WATCH Disney XD and WATCH Disney Junior – at home and via mobile devices.

 Reporting in to Marsh is a global executive team representing Original Programming and Production, Disney Television Animation, Radio Disney, Business Affairs, Business Planning and Development, Marketing and On-Air Promotion, Advertising Sales, Worldwide Programming Strategy, Planning and Acquisitions, Casting and Talent Relations for Disney Channel, Disney Junior and Disney XD platforms and brands.

 Soundtrack and music sales from the projects and talent that Marsh has developed at Disney Channel have exceeded 50 million units.
 The quadruple-platinum-selling soundtrack for “High School Musical” (the #1 selling album of 2006) made history as the first-ever TV movie soundtrack to reach #1 on the Billboard 200 album chart.

-Marsh's team also oversees Disney Junior, the popular multiplatform brand for kids age 2-7 which includes the TV series "Sofia the First," "Jake and the Never Land Pirates," "Doc McStuffins" and "Mickey Mouse Clubhouse," each blending Disney's unparalleled storytelling and beloved characters with learning components, including early math and language skills, as well as healthy eating and lifestyles, with an emphasis on social and emotional development.
+Marsh’s team also oversees Disney Junior, the popular multiplatform brand for kids age 2-7, which includes the Annie-award winning TV series “Sofia the First” and “Jake and the Never Land Pirates,” the Emmy-nominated “Doc McStuffins” and “Mickey Mouse Clubhouse” and “Sheriff Callie’s Wild West,” each blending Disney’s unparalleled storytelling and beloved characters with learning components, including early math and language skills, as well as healthy eating and lifestyles, with an emphasis on social and emotional development.